 Still, there are things you can do to make getting into ketosis easier and quicker.
-To help you with just that, below we explain the steps you need to take to enter ketosis and offer different ways to speed up transitioning.
+To help you with just that, below we explain the steps you need to take to enter ketosis and offer different ways to speed up transitioning from sugar to fat as fuel.
 We also explain the science behind ketosis, including how long it takes your body to make the switch.
 But first, let us go over some quick facts about ketosis.

 Ketosis is a metabolic state where your body burns fat instead of glucose for fuel.
 Glucose is a simple sugar derived from carbohydrates.
 Your body prefers using glucose to using fat and protein to make energy.
 This is because glucose is easy to burn, not requiring much energy or many steps.
 Besides that, your body prefers using fat and protein to build and repair tissue and make hormones.